 We'll probably still get a horizontal main bar with vertical sub-menus.
 The only major difference seems to be that Sony will split apps and games into separate sections.
 On the PS4, you have to sort through a single menu to split up your games and media apps.
 If this leaked info is reliable, it would be a nice quality-of-life change.

 PS5 vs. PS4 games

 Before looking to the future of games, we should look at the existing ones first.
 The PS4 can obviously play all of the best PS4 games and beyond, but will the PS5 do the same?
 Well, according to Yves Guillemot, CEO of Ubisoft, “almost all” PS4 games will work on the PS5.
 That's good news for early PS5 adopters, since consoles don't usually launch with many dedicated titles.

-As for PS5 games, we can look forward to titles like Godfall, Watch Dogs: Legion, Rainbow Six Quarantine, and eventually The Elder Scrolls VI.
+As for PS5 games, we can look forward to titles like Horizon II: Forbidden West, Godfall, Watch Dogs: Legion, and Spider-Man: Miles Morales.
 Some of these may come to the PS4, too, especially if they come out within about a year of the PS5's launch.
 The overlap won’t last forever, but it’s not like you’ll be starved for great games to play if you stick with the PS4.
 You just won’t be able to enjoy the latest and greatest experiences with all the graphical bells and whistles.

 PS5 anyone? pic.twitter.com/cBggZTIty4November 30, 2019

 PS5 vs. PS4 special features

 The PSVR headset will work with the new console as well as the PS4, so there’s no reason to stick with the old console if you’re a VR fan.
 There may be a new version called the PSVR2 however, which will likely only work at its full potential with the PS5.